Auxotaku/BindDiffusion_valid/imagebind/model_card.md

 **BibTeX:**
 ```
 @inproceedings{girdhar2023imagebind,
-  title={ImageBind: One Embedding Space To Bind Them All},
+  title={imagebind: One Embedding Space To Bind Them All},
   author={Girdhar, Rohit and El-Nouby, Alaaeldin and Liu, Zhuang
 and Singh, Mannat and Alwala, Kalyan Vasudev and Joulin, Armand and Misra, Ishan},
   booktitle={CVPR},